Conjugacy languages in virtual graph products: Open questions

 \section{Open questions}

 We finish with some unanswered problems arising from this paper.

-For conjugacy geodesics, we have shown both positive and negative examples of virtual RAAGs with respect to having regular $\mathsf{ConjGeo}$, both in length and non-length preserving cases.
-It is still unclear however, whether this language is regular or not in the case of graph automorphisms. \begin{question} Let $A_{\phi}$ be a virtual RAAG (as defined in \eqref{eqn: extension}) such that $\phi \in \mathrm{Aut}(\RAAG)$ is a graph automorphism.
+For conjugacy geodesics, when considering virtual RAAGs via length-preserving automorphisms, it remains unclear as to whether the language of conjugacy geodesics is regular or not. \begin{question} Let $A_{\phi}$ be a virtual RAAG (as defined in \eqref{eqn: extension}) such that $\phi \in \mathrm{Aut}(\RAAG)$ is a graph automorphism.
 Is $\mathsf{ConjGeo}\left(A_{\phi}, \widehat{X}\right)$ regular? \end{question} We know in general that for graph automorphisms, $\mathsf{ConjGeo}_{\psi} \subsetneq \mathsf{CycGeo}_{\psi}$ (see \cref{exmp:clash languages}), and while $\mathsf{CycGeo}_{\psi}$ is regular, a subset of a regular language may not be regular.
 We can however give a partial answer to \cref{question 1}, when considering direct products of free groups.

-For $\psi \in \mathrm{Aut}(\RAAG)$, where $\RAAG = A_{\Gamma_{1}} \times A_{\Gamma_{2}}$, we say $\psi$ \emph{fixes elements within vertex groups} if for all $v \in V(\Gamma_{i})$, $\psi(v) \in V(\Gamma_{i})$.
+For $\psi \in \mathrm{Aut}(\RAAG)$, where $\RAAG = A_{\Gamma_{1}} \times A_{\Gamma_{2}}$, we say $\psi$ \emph{fixes elements within vertex groups} if for all $v \in V(\Gamma_{i})$, $\psi(v) \in A_{\Gamma_{i}}$.
 In this scenario, we can immediately deduce that

-where $X_{i} = V(\Gamma_{i})$ for $i \in \{1,2\}$.
+where $X_{i} = V(\Gamma_{i})^{\pm}$ for $i \in \{1,2\}$.
 By \cref{lem: closure}, $\mathsf{ConjGeo}_{\psi}(\RAAG, X)$ is regular if both $\mathsf{ConjGeo}_{\psi}(A_{\Gamma_{1}}, X_{1})$ and $\mathsf{ConjGeo}_{\psi}(A_{\Gamma_{2}}, X_{2})$ are regular.
 Using this result, we can find an example of a graph automorphism $\phi$ such that $\mathsf{ConjGeo}\left(A_{\phi}, \widehat{X}\right)$ is regular. \begin{exmp} Let $\RAAG = F_{2} \times F_{2}$ and label the defining graph as follows: